 If 1982DB were found to rotate slowly, then the velocity change needed to maintain the spacecraft in its forced orbit would be reduced.
 In that case, only astronaut stamina, the supply of MMU propellant, and the mission's planned 30-day stay-time near 1982DB would limit the number of surface visits.
 The SAIC team envisioned that the astronauts might explore as many as 10 sites.
 After each surface excursion, the spacecraft would resume stationkeeping several tens of miles/kilometers away from 1982DB.

 The SAIC team assumed that 1982DB would measure 0.62 miles (one kilometer) in diameter.
 They noted that an asteroid of that size would have roughly the same area as New York City's Central Park (1.32 square miles/3.41 square kilometers).
 Based on this comparison, they judged that "a 30-day stay time should provide ample time to complete a thorough investigation of the object."
-(I would argue that 10 four-hour visits to Central Park would be nowhere near sufficient to characterize it, but presumably 1982DB would lack the many unique amenities and diverse population of the iconic urban oasis.)
+(I would argue that 10 four-hour visits to Central Park would be nowhere near sufficient to characterize it, but presumably 1982DB would lack the many unique amenities and diverse population of that iconic urban oasis.)

 During their surface visits, the astronauts would deploy four small and three large experiment packages on 1982DB and would collect a total of 330 pounds (150 kilograms) of samples.
 The 110-pound (50-kilogram) small experiment packages would each include a seismometer and instruments for measuring temperature and determining surface composition.
 The 220-pound (100-kilogram) large packages would include a "deep core drill," a sensor package for insertion into the core hole, and a mortar.